Henry Maxwell (1669–1730)

 Henry Maxwell PC(I) (1699 – 2 February 1730) was an Anglo-Irish Whig politician and political writer.
-He was one of the most influential and active figures in the Irish House of Commons during his lifetime, and was among the earliest eighteenth-century advocates of a union between England and Ireland.
+He was one of the most influential and active figures in the Irish House of Commons during his lifetime, and was among the most prominent early eighteenth-century advocates of a union between England and Ireland.
 While he defended the principle of Poynings' Law in his writings, he was an occasional critic of its operation in parliament.

 Early life

-Maxwell was born in Finnebrogue, County Down, the son of a Church of Ireland clergyman, Rev. Robert Maxwell, and Jane, daughter of the Rev. Robert Chichester of Belfast.
+Maxwell was born in Finnebrogue, County Down, the son of a Church of Ireland clergyman, Rev. Robert Maxwell, and Jane Chichester, daughter of the Rev. Robert Chichester of Belfast.
 His family were of Scottish and English descent.
 In 1683 he entered Trinity College Dublin, receiving a BA in 1688.
 In 1718 he would also receive an LLD from the university.
 It is unknown if he stayed in Ireland during the Glorious Revolution of 1688 and subsequent Williamite War in Ireland, but he was a firm opponent of Jacobitism.
 Initially intending to pursue a career in law, he entered the Middle Temple in London in 1693, but left without being called to the bar.